Wisconsin Licensing Overview for a Barber

-Barbers will be sent an official notice from the Board detailing their results from both examinations within 30 days.
-If successful, barbers will be eligible and licensed to practice within the state of Wisconsin.
+Barbers will be sent an official notice from the board detailing their results from both examinations within 30 days.
+If successful, barbers will be eligible and licensed to practice within the state.

 Ensure your license remains up to date

-Licensed barbers are required to update their license each odd numbered year between February 11th – March 31st.
+Licensed barbers are required to renew their license in odd-numbered years by March 31.
 This can be done easily online through the Wisconsin State Board’s online license renewal portal.
-There is a $82 renewal fee for this license.
+There is a $25 renewal fee.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Wisconsin.
+There is currently no ongoing education needs for barbers during their licensing period in Wisconsin.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.